kmatetski/kmatetski.github.io/index.md

 Welcome to my web-page!

 I am currently an Assistant Professor in Mathematics at Michigan State Univeristy, doing research in Probability and Stachastics.
-You can find more precise information below.
+You can find more information below.

 ### Contact